teotiger/plutil/readme.md

 # PLUtil

 ## Introduction
-PLUtil is a collection of packages for use in SQL and PL/SQL.
+PLUtil package is a collection of procedures, functions, and (sub)types for use in SQL and PL/SQL.

 ## Installation
 Simply run the install script from the setup folder inside SQL*Plus.